 Police Officers: JJC police officers are fully sworn and state certified.
 They patrol the campus on foot, with squad cars, an ATV, and with a bicycle unit.
 They are responsible for the safety of persons and property on and near JJC campuses.
 They also enforce traffic and parking laws, criminal statutes, JJC policies and answer calls for service.

 Dispatchers: Dispatchers provide a wide variety of clerical duties for the police department.
-They are also responsible for the receipt of emergency and non-emergency calls for service for Campus Police, Physical Plant, and all of the Joliet Junior College extended campuses while working closely with local, state, and county law enforcement agencies.
+They are also responsible for the receipt of emergency and non-emergency calls for service for Campus Police, Facility Services, and all of the Joliet Junior College extended campuses while working closely with local, state, and county law enforcement agencies.

 Campus Safety Officers (CSO): CSOs are non-sworn civilian officers who supplement the sworn staff.
 They are distinguishable from the sworn officers by their light blue shirts.
 These officers serve a vital role on campus, in that they provide additional staffing on shifts, conduct vital safety patrols, lock and unlock doors and buildings as needed, issue parking citations, assist motorists, enforce college policies and operate as eyes and ears for the police officers.
 They also patrol campus on foot and in vehicles.
 Additionally, our CSOs are responsible for primary safety at both our City Center, Romeoville, Weitendorf, Grundy, and Frankfort campuses.